Jameem/chit-fund/README.md

 Chitfunds are collection of money from specific number of people in specific installments.
 At the end of each installment a random winner is picked and transfered the money.
 This is run by a central authority can cause scams.
-Avoiding the central authority and using smart contract for storing the money and distributing will diminish the fraudulent activities and expense for the central authority.
+Avoiding the central authority and using smart contract for storing the money and distributing will diminish the fraudulent activities and expenses for the central authority.

+## How the application work

-User is allowed to create Chitfunds and participants can join up to a limit.
-Each participant can pay his installment and after all participants are paid, smart contract picks the winner and transfers the money.
-Then the next installment is started.
+User is allowed to create Chitfunds and participants can join up to a defined limit.
+Each participant can pay his installment and after all participants are paid, smart contract picks the winner for the current installment and transfers the money to his wallet.
+After the transfer collection against the next installment is started.

 Smart contract is developed in solidity, compiled by solc and deployed to Rinkeby network using web3.js.
-NodeJs is used on the server, ReactJs on the front-end and NextJs is used for routing.
+NodeJs is used on the server, ReactJs on the front-end along with NextJs.

 ## Dependencies